US English (US)

 A Linear Cascade follows the same principle with the exception that callers are routed to groups of agents in a predefined order.
 When the initial group rings, the call will be forwarded to the next group if the call exceeds the set timeout for ringing agents.
 If the call reaches the last group and an agent is still not available, then the caller will be sent to the extension or number that is set in the In-Queue Options of the call queue's settings.

-Setting Up a Linear Cascade Queue
+Step 1: Set Up a Linear Cascade Queue

 To create a Linear Cascade queue…